samlucchese/QR-Code-Component/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+First project in the frontendmentor.io projects, getting familiar with the platform and setting up my first custom README here.

 ### Screenshot